shalivan/shalivan.github.io/_posts/PSY/0091-01-01-Motivation.md

 # Terms

-(For kids short videos are worse than long because of shortening attention span)

 immersion - teleport mind
 presence - teleport body
 engagement - mental or manual effort meets interactivity  (not in books)